rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/blog/Bank of Japan.md

 templateKey: blog-post
 title: Japan's inflation edges higher, but its central bank is still in a bind.
 date: 2019-04-18T15:04:10.000Z
-description: The country's inflation continues to rise with no response from the bank's bank.
+description: The country's inflation continues to rise with no response from the bank's bank
 tags:
   - bigbank
   - inflation